 Yet the wilderness known as Oregon Country (which included present-day Oregon, Washington and part of Idaho) still belonged to the British, a fact that made many Americans eager to settle the region and claim it for the United States.

-American Indians had traversed this country for many years, but for whites it was unknown territory.
+American Indians had traversed this country for many years, but for European Americans it was unknown territory.
 Lewis and Clark's secretly funded expedition in 1803 was part of a U.S. Government plan to open Oregon Country to settlement.
 However, the hazardous route blazed by this party was not feasible for families traveling by wagon.
 An easier trail was needed.

 Robert Stewart of the Astorians (a group of fur traders who established Fort Astoria in western Oregon's Columbia River) became the first white to use what later became known as the Oregon Trail.
 Stewart's 2,000-mile journey from Fort Astoria to St. Louis in 1810 took 10 months to complete; still, it was a much less rugged trail than Lewis and Clark's route.